HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 ---
 # Introduction

 HCL Digital Experience (DX) Compose relies heavily on a type of hash map called a `dynacache`.
-A dynacache is an instance of the Java object `DistributedMap`, or, using its fully qualified class name, `com.ibm.websphere.cache.DistributedMap`.
+A `dynacache` is an instance of the Java object `com.ibm.websphere.cache.DistributedMap`.

 A dynacache is a cluster-aware hash map.
 This means that when a dynacache instance changes on one cluster member in a WebSphere Application Server cluster, all other cluster members are notified of the change.